Dogs have different digestive systems than humans. Some foods that are safe for people may or may not be harmful to dogs.

 Raw or undercooked meat

-In recent years, certain manufacturers have promoted the benefits of raw meat for dogs, and some boutique products contain it.
+Although certain manufacturers have promoted the benefits of raw meat for dogs, the

 Symptoms of this poisoning can include: